JryMx/preplounge_front/replit.md

 ### System Design Choices
 - The profile score is a deterministic, mathematical calculation based on academic and non-academic components, ensuring transparency.
 - Scores categorize competitiveness from "Exceptional" (90-100) to "Early Stage" (Below 40).

+### Temporary Limitations & Migration Path
+- **Favorites Storage**: Currently stored in browser localStorage with per-user keys (`prepLoungeFavorites_${userId}`).
+Favorites persist across sessions on the same browser/device but not cross-device.
+When loaning.ai API supports favorites endpoints, the system will migrate to backend storage with localStorage caching.
+The abstraction layer in `favoritesStorage.ts` is designed for seamless migration.

 ## External Dependencies
 - **loaning.ai Database API**: Remote PostgreSQL database for user authentication and profiles (`https://api-dev.loaning.ai`).